JJOSEFIN/BarSelfService/README.md

 ## Getting started

-``git clone`` this repository to your local machine. `cd` to the cloned directory and install the npm packages described in the `package.json` and verify that it works:
+``git clone`` this repository to your local machine. `cd` to the cloned directory and install the npm packages and start the server:

 ```shell
 npm install